Mentorship &

 Subsequent sessions - £150

-Mentoring Session blocks
+Mentoring Session Packages

 Make a sustained commitment to your writing and save money when you book a block of 3 or 6 sessions.
+Multiple mentoring sessions allows you to foster a relationship between you and your mentor, who can work with you to help develop your writing.

 Each session will include:

-• Pre-meeting discussion by email to help you get the most out of your upcoming mentoring session.
+Pre-meeting discussion by email to help you get the most out of your upcoming mentoring session.

-• A 60 minute mentoring session (in person in Norwich/Cambridge or online, subsequent sessions will be 60 minutes) to discuss your writing in depth, help set goals and address challenging areas and obstacles..
+A 60 minute mentoring session (in person in Norwich/Cambridge or online, subsequent sessions will be 60 minutes) to discuss your writing in depth, help set goals and address challenging areas and obstacles..

-• Follow up email to summarise discussion points and signpost next steps.
+Follow up email to summarise discussion points and signpost next steps.

-• Mentoring sessions are intended to provide ongoing support for you and your writing over a longer period of time.
+Mentoring sessions are intended to provide ongoing support for you and your writing over a longer period of time.

-• We assume that these sessions will be monthly, but we can work to your timeline if you’d like to space them out over a longer period or compress them into a much shorter timeframe.
+We assume that these sessions will be monthly, but we can work to your timeline if you’d like to space them out over a longer period or compress them into a much shorter timeframe.

 3 sessions - £450